-rand in a fire address in a simple of its range of a
+rand in a fire address to a simple of the range of the

 ■ Creation of New Lots

 ■ Technical Severance

 ■ Addition to an Abutting Lot

 ■ Other

 The creation of new lots are the most common types of Severances dealt with in 2022.
 Of the twenty-nine (29) total severances, seventeen (17) were applications to create a 4a new lot; three (3) were for technical severances; three (3) were for additions to an abutting lot; and six (6) were for various other types of severances (e.g., lot line adjustments, validation of titles, etc.).